lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-04-how-i-started-to-read-books.md

 > I cannot understand how some people can live without communicating with the wisest people who ever lived on Earth?

-It would not have been a bad idea to have started earlier.
+It would not have been a bad idea to have started reading books earlier.
-As the first decade of my professional career is coming to a close, I can count reading books as one of the most important takeaways in this period (pair/mob programming is the other that comes to mind right now).
+As the first decade of my professional career is coming to a close, I can count reading books as one of the most important takeaways from this period (pair/mob programming is the other that comes to mind right now).
 I have found it to add value not just to how I lead, but to every aspect in my personal and professional life.